So how can we be more assertive and why is it such a good thing for us in business and personal life for the longer term?

-In my assertiveness: getting the balance right masterclass I offer a simple 3 step approach to managing those tricky situations, cover barriers that can get in the way and provide practical solutions to inspire confidence in your position.
+In my assertiveness: getting the balance right workshop I offer a simple 3 step approach to managing those tricky situations, cover barriers that can get in the way and provide practical solutions to inspire confidence in your position.

 'a good pace, thought provoking and I enjoyed the exercise - it gave me an excellent structure, I really enjoyed it'.
 Steve, Bristol.

 'Very comfortable setting, made to feel very welcome and able to contribute at any point.
 The workshop has made me feel a lot more confident in my right to be assertive.
 You were a very informative and relatable presenter' Annabel, Options for Living, Bath.

 Workshops are available to book on my website or eventbrite they are 2.5 hours long at an affordable rate.
 If you wish to have a chat about a corporate rate for your business or to find out more please phone on 07811 740580 or email me at firstname.lastname@example.org.

 Look forward to seeing you!